openzipkin/openzipkin.github.io/pages/architecture.md

 Instrumented libraries
 ----------------------

-Tracing information is collected on each host using the instrumented libraries and sent to Zipkin.
+Tracing data is collected on each host using the instrumented libraries and sent to Zipkin.
 When the host makes a request to another service, it passes a few tracing identifiers along with the request so we can later tie the data together.